 Florida is a “closed primary state,” which means that a voter may only vote in a primary for the party with which he/she is registered.
-A voter registered without a party affiliation may only vote in nonpartisan races during a primary election.
-If all candidates in a race on the primary ballot have the same party affiliation and there is no opposition in the general election, all eligible voters may vote in the race, which is called a “universal primary.”
+A voter registered without a party affiliation may only vote in nonpartisan contests during a primary election.
+If all candidates in a contest on the primary ballot have the same party affiliation and there is no opposition in the general election, all eligible voters may vote in the race, which is called a “universal primary.”

 All registered voters may vote in a General Election regardless of political party affiliation.

 Party changes may be made at any time by completing a Voter Registration Application and selecting "Record Update/Change" or by sending the Supervisor of Elections a signed written notice that contains the voter's date of birth or voter registration number.
 However, state law requires that party changes be made at least 29 days prior to a partisan primary election in order to be valid for that election.

 Confirm your current political party online now.